 Nausicaa Sealife Centre

 Also in Boulogne, is the Nausicaa Sealife Centre, which looks closely at man’s ever-changing relationship with the marine environment. www.nausicaa.fr

 The Bagatelle Theme Park is a popular attraction situated on the D940 between Berck and Le Touquet-Paris Plage.
 The attractions include family favourites like log flumes and rafting, to rollercoasters.
 It also houses a small zoo and a 360 degree cinema.
 It opens from Easter to Sept. www.bagatelle.fr

 Aqualud is an excellent waterpark on the seafront at the Opal Coast and is always a popular choice when the weather is hot. www.aqualud.com

 WWI Somme Battlefields

-After 18 months of deadlock, the Battle of the Somme was supposed to be the decisive breakthrough for the British and French Allies on the Western Front.
+After eighteen months of deadlock, the Battle of the Somme was supposed to be the decisive breakthrough for the British and French Allies on the Western Front.
 Instead, with 20,000 men killed on the first day and one million casualties in total on both sides, the Battle of the Somme became a by-word for indiscriminate slaughter.
-Due to their efforts on the first day of the Battle, George V gave the First Newfoundland regiment the new title of "The Royal Newfoundland Regiment."
-Owing to the massive slaughter that the regiment suffered, the Regiment and the British Legion are still remembered every year on the nearest Sunday to July 1st.
+Due to their efforts on the first day of the Battle, George V gave the First Newfoundland regiment the new title of 'The Royal Newfoundland Regiment.'
+Owing to the massive slaughter that the regiment suffered, the Regiment and the British Legion are still remembered every year on the nearest Sunday to 1st July.

 Beaumont-Hamel Memorial Park